SchlossLab/Great_Lakes_SLURM/README.md

 The matlab script [`arr.m`](examples/arrayjob/arr.m) takes a job id as input and works on only one task.

-The submission script [`submit.sbat`](examples/arrayjob/submit.sbat) sets up the job array with three tasks and runs the matlab script once per task.
+The submission script [`submit.sh`](examples/arrayjob/submit.sbat) sets up the job array with three tasks and runs the matlab script once per task.
 To make a job array, use the sbatch command `#SBATCH --array=1-3`.
 Edit the integers `1` and `3` to modify the number of tasks in the array and the numbers they're assigned.

 Submit the job with:
 ```
 module load matlab
-sbatch submit.sbat
+sbatch submit.sh
 ```
 #### Dependent scheduling